mi-erasmusmc/RREManager/README.md

 Picture_N = <img alt="Embedded Image" height="<picture height>" width="<picture wdth>" src="data:image/png;base64,<base 64 string of png image>" />
 ```

+Comments can be added by starting a line with a '#' character.

 There are five predefined email messages that should be defined: